GIS-S-mart/Benchmark-9-IMIC/Dynalog/Readme.md

 -    The order in which bins are sent to the palletizing conveyors must be followed;
 -    A maximum of one AGV per graph node and a minimum distance of 10 cm between AGVs at all times (applies whether AGVs are following one another or crossing paths on two parallel routes)

-# Data: Modeling and Generating Test Scenarios - Inventory and Missions
-In order to test and compare the project’s various algorithms, it is necessary to formalize test datasets in the form of representative scenarios.
-These scenarios reflect two aspects in particular: the representation of a realistic warehouse inventory and the management of tasks to be performed by AGVs in the form of coherent missions.
-These dataset will be given to the contestants.

 # Inventory and SKUs
 To model realistic inventory, we consider two pieces of information about SKUs:
 - The presence of an SKU in inventory and in orders follows a “popularity” or skewness pattern.
 In other words, not every product has the same probability of being ordered; some products are more popular (in demand) and are therefore stocked in greater quantities.